 su -c 'dnf system-upgrade download --refresh --best --allowerasing --releasever=23'

-Upgrading to Fedora 24:
+- Upgrade to Fedora 24:

 su -c 'dnf system-upgrade download --refresh --best --allowerasing --releasever=24'

-Upgrading to Fedora 25:
+- Upgrade to Fedora 25:

 su -c 'dnf system-upgrade download --refresh --best --allowerasing --releasever=25'

-Upgrading to Fedora Rawhide:
+- Upgrade to Rawhide:

 su -c 'dnf system-upgrade download --refresh --best --allowerasing --releasever=rawhide'